dahas/FastApiSkeleton/README.md

 ```
 $ pip freeze > requirements.txt
 ```

+# AUTHENTICATION
+How you implement user authentication is up to you.
+A common approach is using JWT.
+See `get_current_user` in `app/utils` for an example of handling authentication.

 # LANGUAGE SUPPORT
 You can enable multilingual support in the API.
 To do this, **copy** one of the language files from the locales folder, **rename** the class to match the desired ISO country code, and **translate** the properties.